ansys/ansys-templates/doc/source/user_guide/templating.rst

 Adding it to the CLI
 ^^^^^^^^^^^^^^^^^^^^

-To have access to the template from the CLI (i.a. command line tool), you will need to:
+To have access to the template from the CLI (command line interface), you will need to:

 1. Include the named and description of the new template in the